List of DC Comics characters: T: Alien version

-The Thunderer is an alien demagogue who came from another dimension and wanted to take over the Earth before being opposed by Metamorpho and Element Girl.
-He traps the two in a sub-atomic universe before they escape and two elders of Thunderer's species arrive to punish him.
+The first Thunderer is an alien demagogue who came from another dimension and wanted to take over the Earth before being opposed by Metamorpho and Element Girl.
+He traps the two in a sub-atomic universe until they escape and two elders of Thunderer's species arrive to punish him.

-Thunderer II
+Second version

-A Thunderer appears as a member of the Futurist Militia.
+The second Thunderer appears as a member of the Futurist Militia.

 Earth 7 version

-An alternate universe variant of Thunderer from Earth-7 appears in The Multiversity.
+An alternate universe version of Thunderer from Earth-7 appears in The Multiversity.
 He is a Mowanjum weather god and member of the Justice League.

 Thunderer in other media

-The Earth-7 incarnation of Thunderer makes a non-speaking cameo appearance in Justice League: Crisis on Infinite Earths.
+The Earth-7 incarnation of Thunderer makes a non-speaking appearance in Justice League: Crisis on Infinite Earths.

 Tiger-Man

 Tiger-Man is the name of several characters appearing in American comic books published by DC Comics.

-Robotman villan
+Robotman villain

-The first Tiger-Man is a criminal in a tiger costume who fought Robotman and Robbie the Robot Dog.
+The first Tiger-Man is a tiger-themed criminal who fought Robotman and Robbie the Robot Dog.